ftrackhq/ftrack-application-launcher/doc/source/integrating.rst

 Listeners
 ---------

-Each integration will have to provide two event listeners hooked to the same function
+Each integration will have to provide two event listeners hooked to the same function.

 Each of this will have to provide a filter for the application to be launched, optional, but suggested is to provide a lower/higher limit based on the application version for this integration.